fstirlitz/luaparse/README.md

 #### 0.1

-- <del>Implement grammar</del>
-- Test expression types
-- Exceptions
-- Location tracking
 - Clean up
 - Figure out what we reliably can expose
 - Optimize hot functions
 - Finish all @TODO in code.
-- Support testing in browsers
-- Implement yualiangs test suite and make it pass.
-- <del>Switch over to istanbul coverage analysis</del>
+- Manually check the new yueliang test suite.

 #### 0.2

 - Tolerant error handling
+- Location tracking

 ## Getting started